Tony-Huynh-Tran/PIC16F887_Digital_Clock/README.markdown

 ## Button Functions
 - **MODE**: Switches between modes in a loop.
 - **OK**: Saves the current value and moves to the next editable field.
-- **INCREASE**: Increments the selected value; wraps around to minimum if maximum is exceeded.
+- **UP**: Increments the selected value; wraps around to minimum if maximum is exceeded.
 - **SNOOZE/LED**:
   - When alarm rings: Stops buzzer and snoozes for 10 minutes.
   - In Mode 0: Toggles the LED on **C5**.